 You will be given an insight in to what drives someone to crime.
 Is it there upbringing or is it there biology?
 Do they have a choice?
 You will also be learning about what happens to them once they are caught including sentencing and punishment.

 Upon completion of this you will have a chance to experience how a crime is solved including evidence processing, offender profiling and eyewitness testimony.

 Minimum entry requirements:

-• Five GCSEs at Level 2 or above.
+• Five GCSEs at Grade 2 or above.

-If you have not yet gained Level 4 in English and/or Maths, this will form part of your programme.
-For students who have Level 4 in English and Maths an additional qualification of Painting and Decorating is available.
-Steel toe cap boots are a compulsory requirement.
+If you have not yet gained Grade 4 in English and/or Maths, this will form part of your programme.

 Functional skills, London Dungeons, Sociology Conference and Houses of Parliament

 • Understanding of society including the importance of equality and diversity

 • You must achieve a Pass in BTEC work and also C grades in you other areas to progress to the next level.
 Subjects you may take at Level 3 could include; Sociology, Ancient History, History, Law, Criminology, Philosophy, Religion and Ethics, Psychology and Anthropology.